n7down/microservices/README.md

 # Micro-Services
 Exercise - make a couple of services with their accompanying database and have them communicate with each other via sync or async.

+## Getting Started
+1. Generate the self-signed certificate with `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem` from the root dir

 ## Todo
 - [ ] Make a users service
 - [ ] Make a products service